 If you are an unmarried minor (under age 18), the residence of the parent with whom you live is considered your residence.
 If you have a parent living, you cannot change your residence by your own act, by the appointment of a legal guardian, or by the relinquishment of a parent's right of control.
 If you live with neither parent, your residence is that of the parent with whom you last lived.
 Unless you are a minor alien present in the U.S. under the terms of a nonimmigrant status which precludes you from establishing domicile in the U.S., you may establish your own residence when both your parents are deceased and a legal guardian has not been appointed.
 If you derive California residence from a parent, that residence must satisfy the one-year requirement.

 If you submitted an online application and you have been classified as a non-resident for tuition purposes, and you feel this is in error, fill out the Residency Reclassification Request and submit it to Admissions & Records with appropriate documentation to prove your status.
-You must request reclassification by the end of the term in which you have been charged non-resident tuition or you will be responsible for the higher tuition amount.
+You must request reclassification by the end of the academic year in which you have been charged non-resident tuition or you will be responsible for the higher tuition amount.

 If you have lived in California for over a year and need to be reclassified, you will need to fill out the Residency Reclassification Request and submit it to Admissions & Records with appropriate documentation to prove your status.
 This reclassification is not an automatic process.

 You may turn in your documentation and residency request to Admissions & Records.
-We will respond by email within 2 business days of the results of the residency reclassification.
-On Wednesdays from 10:00 am to 4:00 pm, we will perform on the spot residency reclassification requests.
+We will respond by email within 3-5 business days of the results of the residency reclassification.
 If you turn in incomplete requests, your request will be rejected and a link will be provided for you to submit the specified document(s).

 AB540 California Nonresident Tuition Exemption Request